h1st-ai/saas/workbench-controller/README.md

 All the file systems of the workbences are stored under EFS.
 The EFS is mounted and symlink to current working folder.

+Currently, EFS is mounted globally for all workbench because it uses a single ECS task definition.
+This has an issue that all users will have access to other data.
+One possible solution is to create 1 task definition per user to allow data isolation per user.

 ## Deployment

 To deploy